Maintenance and reworking

 Backing bearings in the middle of the roll are subjected to heavier loads than those at the ends of the roll.
 As the middle bearings wear more than the others, they should be replaced more often.

-As the inner rings are subjected to line load, it is also recommended that after each bearing inspection, the inner rings are turned so that another part of the raceway becomes the loaded zone.
-The arrows marked on the side faces of the rings provide a useful indication of the position of the loaded zone.
+As the bearings are subjected to a stationary inner ring load, SKF recommends that the inner ring be turned by 90° after each bearing inspection so that another part of the raceway becomes the loaded zone.
+The arrows marked on the side faces of the rings (fig. 1) provide a useful indication of the position of the loaded zone.

-Unavoidable production disturbances (e.g. rupture of the rolled material), the overrolling of foreign matter or uneven wear, will sooner or later result in damage to the outside cylindrical surface of the backing bearings, including indentations, flattened areas and irregularities resulting from cold welding.
+Unavoidable production disturbances (e.g. rupture of the rolled material), the overrolling of foreign matter or uneven wear will sooner or later result in damage to the outside cylindrical surface of the backing bearings, including indentations, flattened areas and irregularities resulting from cold welding.
 To prevent such damage from causing premature backing bearing failure, the outside diameter must be reground.
-The SKF Remanufacturing Services will undertake this reworking.
-Instructions on how to regrind can be supplied on request.
+On request, SKF Manufacturing Services can undertake this reworking or supply instructions on how to regrind.